AustralianBioCommons/human-omics-data-sharing-field-guide/pages/repositories/biosample.md

 description: Object used to describe samples when submitting to INSDC and CNCB repositories
 ---

 All major archives have some version of a ‘sample’ object that stores sample related metadata.
-The {% tool "NCBI" %} (SRA), {% tool "DDBJ" %} and {% tool "cncb-ngdc" %}  databases are limited to storing metadata that gets submitted when submitting a study to their related genome archives.
+The {% tool "ncbi" %} (SRA), {% tool "ddbj" %} and {% tool "cncb-ngdc" %}  databases are limited to storing metadata that gets submitted when submitting a study to their related genome archives.

 As well as storing metadata from samples that are submitted as part of an ENA submission, the EBI’s {% tool "biosamples" %} database can be used for any form of sample metadata archiving and can be linked to other EBI archives at a later point.
 It is flexible to store any kind of key value pair and values can be linked to ontologies.
 Multiple BioSamples can be linked together, for example, a virus sample could be linked to a sample from its host through a ‘Derived from’ relationship.
 Samples may also be linked under a project by specifying a ‘project’ key.